-Gamma-Ray Infrastructure For Fundamental Investigations of Nuclei (GRIFFIN) is a state-of-the-art new high-efficiency gamma-ray spectrometer for decay spectroscopy research with the low-energy radioactive ion beams provided by the ISAC and ARIEL facilities at TRIUMF.
-GRIFFIN will support a broad program of basic and applied research in the fields of nuclear structure, nuclear astrophysics, fundamental particle interactions, and nuclear medicine.
+Gamma-Ray Infrastructure For Fundamental Investigations of Nuclei (GRIFFIN) is a state-of-the-art new high-efficiency gamma-ray spectrometer (Fig. 1) for decay spectroscopy research with the low-energy radioactive ion beams provided by the ISAC and ARIEL facilities at TRIUMF.
+GRIFFIN supports a broad program of basic and applied research in the fields of nuclear structure, nuclear astrophysics, and fundamental particle interactions.

 The "heart" of the GRIFFIN spectrometer is an array of 16 large-volume "clover-type" high-purity germanium (HPGe) gamma-ray detectors (Fig. 2), each of which contains 4 large germanium single crystals 90 mm in length and 60 mm in diameter with the outer edges tapered at 22.5 degrees over the first 30 mm of their length for close-packing in the 16-detector array.